-The tables in note 16 of the financial statements present the fair values of the Corporation's financial instruments as at December 31, 2018 and December 31, 2017.
-It does not include fair value information for financial assets and financial liabilities not measured at fair value if the carrying amount is a reasonable approximation of fair value.
+The tables in note 16 of the accompanying consolidated financial statements present the fair values of the Corporation's financial instruments as at December 31, 2019 and December 31, 2018.
+They do not include fair value information for financial assets and financial liabilities not measured at fair value if the carrying amount is a reasonable approximation of fair value.